-UCF’s research funding reached a record high of $183 million in 2018.
-However, research and scholarship are not just about money.
-They’re about the impact they are having on our students, our community, our nation and the world.
-Read on to find out more…
+UCF’s sponsored research awards hit $192.1 million in fiscal year 2019.
+Research is more than just numbers.
+The studies and scholarship being conducted at the university impact our students, our local community, our nation and the world.
+Read on to find out more...

 - Award Management